newtheatre/history-project/_shows/16_17/performance_art_stuff.md

 ---

-StuFF's late night entertainment for the 20th is collection of short performances from this Central St. Martins Graduates.
+StuFF's late-night entertainment for the 20th June is a collection of short performances from the Central St. Martins Graduates.
 Showcasing their recent degree show work, the evening will contain a range of pieces including, but by no means limited to, music, spoken word, and projection work.